dreckard/bcstrings/README.md

 # bcstrings
-A strings-like tool for dumping strings that are obsfucated in instruction bytecode
+A strings-like tool for dumping strings that are obsfucated in instruction bytecode using the Capstone disassembler